Nevada Water Quality at a Glance

 Health Effects: Linked to kidney and testicular cancer, liver damage, immune system suppression, high cholesterol, and developmental effects in children

-Current Status: Nevada shows relatively low PFAS contamination with no detection in 2023 USGS testing of public water systems, though surface water monitoring detected PFAS in Las Vegas Wash and Truckee River areas EPA Limits: 4 ppt for PFOA and PFOS individually, with hazard index for other PFAS compounds taking effect by 2029
+Current Status: Nevada shows relatively low PFAS contamination with no detection in 2023 USGS testing of most public water systems, though two water systems were flagged for elevated PFAS in 2025.
+Surface water monitoring detected PFAS in Las Vegas Wash and Truckee River areas EPA Limits: 4 ppt for PFOA and PFOS individually, with hazard index for other PFAS compounds taking effect by April 2029

 Please read – our information